Blue Water Policy of Portuguese in India

 Portuguese Settlements

-On the West Coast, the Portuguese had settlements at Ormuz, Dabool, Cambay, Surat, Goa, Daman and Diu, Salsettle, Bassein, Kalyan.
-The East coast settlements were Santhome near Chennai and Hugli in Bengal.
+On the West Coast, the Portuguese had settlements at Ormuz, Dabool, Cambay, Surat, Goa, Daman and Diu, Salsette, Bassein, Kand alyan.
+The East Coast settlements were Santhome near Chennai and Hugli in Bengal.

 Portuguese Trade in India